 The precise method for unlocking the avatar is currently unknown.
 Players have reported receiving it as early as the sixth tournament, and some have even gotten the avatar upon losing a match.
 If you have any information that you think might be helpful, such as the number of rounds you played before getting it (you can check the total number of rounds you've played here) or an estimated total number of matches you've played, including wins and losses, let us know!

 Achieved while playing Cellblock, exact requirements unknown.
-It is possible to receive the avatar in Tournament 9 but usually you get it towards the end of Tournament 10 or during Tournament 11.
+It is possible to receive the avatar as early as Tournament 6, but is typically unlocked towards the end of Tournament 10 or during Tournament 11.

 This game guide was written by: Chesu